Impact of Child Custody on Child Support

 Notably, the failure to pay child support is not sufficient grounds for one parent to deny the other parent visitation rights.
 Rather, the parent who is owed child support must file a petition seeking enforcement of the child support order or asking the court to hold the parent obligated to pay support in contempt of court.
 Similarly, one parent’s refusal to allow a co-parent to exercise custody rights does not grant the parent who must pay support the right to cease payments.
 Legal action must be taken in such instances as well, to seek either enforcement or modification of an existing order.Meet With an Attorney in Dallas

 In family law disputes between parents, the courts’ primary aim is to rule in the best interest of the children, which can involve weighing numerous factors relating to custody and support.
 If you are involved in a disagreement over parental rights and obligations, the lawyers of McClure Law Group can aid you in understanding the impact of child custody on child support.
 We can assist you in seeking a fair outcome that protects your interests and is beneficial to your child.
-Our main office is located in Dallas, and we can meet for consultations at our Collin County office in Plano.
 We regularly represent people in child custody and support cases in Dallas, Fort Worth, Rockwall, Richardson, Garland, McKinney, Irving, and Frisco.
 We also help people with family law matters in cities throughout Dallas, Rockwall, Denton, Collin, Grayson, and Tarrant Counties.
 You can reach us through our online form or by calling 214.692.8200 to schedule a meeting.